k-syota/Book-Bridge/README.md

 * [Features](#Features)

 ## Description
-If you use this app, you can post and share reviews of your favorite books
+If you use this app, you can post and share reviews of your favorite books.
 <br>
 You can look for one's favorite books from various sources including authors and genres.
 <br>
-If you have any books you like, i can put them on * for reference when i purchase them
+If you have any books you like, I can put them on for reference when I purchase them

 ##Demo Image
 ![Image](https://github.com/Nishimurasyota/Book-Bridge/blob/master/app/assets/images/new_book.jpg)